 Bamboo has been a passion of mine for most of my life.
 Having been born in India I feel that the tropical essence of bamboo has been written in me since birth.
 It’s beauty, strength, and flexibility are guides to love and live by and I am always in awe of it’s versatility.
 From flooring to medicine bamboo’s uses are as diverse as it’s look.
 From giant timber bamboos to vine like creepers this plant is a true beauty with great function at it’s core.

 Having studied architecture in college I immediately gravitated to the many aspects of building with bamboo.
 Architects like Oscar Hidalgo and Simon Velez had been doing amazing projects with bamboo and again I was in awe of the versatility of the plant and creativity of these artists.
 I also started to study the lesser known uses of bamboo such as food, medicine, beer, charcoal, and tea.
-As I gravitated to the finer details of the plant I started to develop my own version of Bamboo Leaf Tea which my family and I have been enjoying for several years now.
+As I gravitated to the finer details of the plant I started to develop my own version of Bamboo Leaf Tea which my family and I have been enjoying for 10 years now.

 Bamboo Leaf Tea is not a new idea but a very old one.
 It’s roots take me back again to India and other parts of Asia where it has been used for centuries for both rituals and healing.
 I love the abundance of picking bamboo leaves and the smell of making the tea always roots me in my connection with the earth and it’s bounty.
 I hope too that you enjoy my tea as much as I do and that it brings the essence of bamboo into your day where ever you are.
 If you would like to get in touch, visit our contact page.